 But outsiders aren’t free to operationalize or commercialize the results without approval, permit, or certification of their own, impossible as that maybe to get.
 Overall, the system excludes would-be competitors.
 But the software is “open source”, because open source doesn’t reach the dimension where exclusion occurs.

-Open source can be forgiven for failing to address such constraints when its characteristic tool, public licensing, can’t reach it.
+Open source can be forgiven for failing to address such constraints when its signature tool, public licensing, can’t reach it.
 No foundation or private firm can nullify public policy in a license, unless the law itself provides an exception that can swallow its rule, as copyleft swallows the rule of copyright using licensing.
-Absent that kind of discretionary loophole, changing effective public policy requires lobbying, legislation, litigation, or some combination.
+Absent that kind of discretionary loophole, that built-in ability for individuals to opt out of the law, changing effective public policy requires lobbying, legislation, litigation, or some combination.

 This is partly the case with patents.
 An open source license can only grant permission for patents contributors can license.
 It can’t grant permission for patents owned by others not involved in making the open source.
 If you patent a process and I implement it in software, I can’t license your patent to users of my implementation without your permission, even if I choose an open source license with the broadest possible broad patent grant, like the one in the Blue Oak Model License.
 Open source licenses do what they can, but in the end, it’s up to political action groups to change patent law if patent law needs changing.

 That is not the story of all exclusive rights.
 Many are entirely within the control of the firms that exploit them.
 When those firms release software, the terms under which they do so could nullify those exclusive rights.
 Open source license terms don’t.